Divers from all over the world travel to the Florida Keys and Hawks Cay to try spearfishing.

-Dive Duck Key, one of the top Florida Keys outfitters, has been helping Hawks Cay guests experience the popular South Florida activity in an extremely safe and sportsmanlike manner for decades.
+Our top Florida Keys outfitters have been helping Hawks Cay guests experience the popular South Florida activity in an extremely safe and sportsmanlike manner for decades.
 Give it a try on your next Florida Keys fishing or lobster diving trip.

-Dive Duck Key offers underwater hunting courses and classes, as well as guided trips and charters, to make spear fishing more accessible to the average diver.
-Our professional dive instructors focus on teaching good sportsmanlike behavior, safe hunting practices, and preserving our natural environment while enjoying the exciting sport of underwater hunting.
-It is important for divers to have a solid foundation of dive skills before learning how to spear fish.
+Our skilled spearfishing team teaches underwater hunting courses and classes as well as offering guided trips and charters to make spearfishing more accessible to the average diver.
+Our professional dive instructors focus on teaching good sportsmanlike behavior, safe hunting practices and preserving our natural environment while enjoying the exciting sport of underwater hunting.
+It is important for divers to have a solid foundation of dive skills before learning how to spearfish.